MessageComposer Middleware

 Custom Message Data Transformation

-We can add custom transformation logic by adding a new composition middleware ( contains compose handler):
+Add custom transformation logic by adding a composition middleware with a compose handler:

 import type {